 In order to provide a supportive learning environment, a wide range of academic and pastoral support will be made available to students.
 Students will have access to the college guidance, support and advice systems through the Student Support Services representatives.
 Email and telephone contacts are circulated through the student handbook and can be found on the VLE.
-When students begin the programme, they will receive information on the following:
+When students begin the programme they will receive information on the following:

 - Course documents and reading lists

 - Advice on using the electronic resources

 - Information on admission and induction arrangements

 - Information regarding Disabled Students' Allowance (DSA)

 - Pastoral and welfare support

-- Careers information and guidance
+- Careers information and auidance

 - Academic guidance and tutorial support

 - Study support through the Specialist Learning Support Centre

 - Guidance on using the Virtual Learning Environment (VLE)

 All students will attend college at the beginning of their programme of study for Induction and to be familiarised with the course and its requirements.
 They will also experience a range of icebreaker and introduction techniques to forge group cohesion.
 Following this, students will normally attend the college according to the course timetable.
-Students will also have the opportunity to meet the staff in the Learning Resource Centre through a tutorial session at the beginning of the course held in the LRC and the HE Student Support Services team also conduct a tutorial within the first 3 weeks, to discuss how the students can access support including dyslexia screening, financial support and progression support.
+Students will also have the opportunity to meet the staff in the Learning Resource Centre and the Specialist Learning Support Centre.

-Staff associated with the programme will negotiate and provide individual support through individual tutorials, meetings or other contact, which could also be carried out electronically.
+Staff associated with the programmes will negotiate and provide individual support through individual tutorials, meetings or other contact, which could also be carried out electronically.